armin-fx/BandedScad/doc/object.md

 #### cylinder_rounded [^][contents]
 [cylinder_rounded]: #cylinder_rounded-
-Cylinder with rounded edges on bottom and top, all edges with the same radius like the cylinder radius.\
+Cylinder with rounded edges on bottom and top, all edges with the same radius like the cylinder radius.
 Based on `cylinder()`

+_Arguments:_
 ```OpenSCAD
 cylinder_rounded (h, r, center, d)
 ```